huishingchong/agile_llm/README.md

 In collaboration with IBM, this project investigates the possibility of creating more agile, timely relevant content using a combination of prompt engineering, a fine-tuned model, and Retrieval-Augmented Generation (RAG) in the adapted pipeline.

 The final product is extracting job information from a real-time Job API (Reed) and perform relevant analysis to provide a response that is more timely and domain-specific to the specific Computer Science job in interest from the user query.
-This project hopes to guide online learning platforms or students by providing insights on, for example the skills or responsibilities, of the current workplace in the tech industry.
+This project hopes to guide online learning platforms or students by providing insights on, for example, the skills or responsibilities, of the current workplace in the tech industry.

 ## Organisation